India

 The lunar eclipse of night,

-Swathed in winds of West, South and East,
+swathed in winds of West, South and East,

-The Orient, a spiced perfume,
+the Orient, a spiced perfume,

-And regions, the fetters of skill,
+and regions, the fetters of skill,

-The influence of history, lands, and music—
+the influence of history, lands, and music—

-What light could shade a master’s bed.
+what light could shade a master’s bed.

-The cook, a bronzed pot of leeks,
+and a bronzed pot of leeks,

-With arduous hide.
+with arduous hide.

 Emily Isaacson